LLNL/ppo_and_friends/README.md

 solved.

 ### All Atari pixel environments
-I recommend enabling the `--allow_mpi_gpu` flag for systems with GPUs.
+I recommend enabling the `--allow-mpi-gpu` flag for systems with GPUs.

 ### Ant
 In order to solve the environment, you need to reach an average score >= 6000